WPChill/strong-testimonials/readme.txt

 = Does anybody read these things? =

 That's *my* frequently asked question ;) As a reward for reading this far, leave a message [here](http://www.wpmission.com/contact) with "I read the FAQs!" in the subject line to receive one hour of WordPress support absolutely free.
+Use it to customize this plugin, resolve theme & plugin conflicts, site migrations, and so on.

 == Screenshots ==